-Description The host name or IP address of an SMTP server that the system can access.
-Example: my.mailserver.com.
-A user name recognized by the mail server (leave blank if the mail server requires no authentication).
-The password recognized by the mail server for this user.
-The address from which the system will send e-mail.
+Setting Description Server The host name or IP address of an SMTP server that the system can a Example: my.mailserver.com.
+Username A user name recognized by the mail server (leave blank if the mail server requires no authentication).
+Password The password recognized by the mail server for this user.
+Sender e-mail address The address from which the system will send e-mail.

 NOTE.
 E-mail use is optional within the system.
-The only use of e-mail within the system is in the rules for Action Templates (see page 114).
+The only use of e-mail within the system is in the rules for Action Templates (see page 134).
 If no such rules are required, then the e-mail settings form can be left blank.